Aryanpatil1710/VoyageVista-Travel.webpage/README.md

 ,Creation and deletion of properties
 ,Example::One can Airbnb their home, create or delete a listing by signing in or logging into the system.
 You can also review those listings.

-Install packages :: npm I
+Install packages :: npm i

 Start the app :: node app.js